COVID-19 Information

-PROGRAM OBJECTIVES
+PROGRAM OBJECTIVE

 The Objective of the Central Processing Technician is to prepare students for an excellent route to begin a career in the healthcare industry, by training candidates to provide vital support to all patient care services in a healthcare facility, where decontamination, sterilization, and processing of equipment, instruments and supplies is essential.
 The program prepares an individual to obtain CRCST certification exam.